ppy/osu-wiki/wiki/Community/Projects/Defunct_projects/en.md

 **Note:** For the list of all projects that are currently in operation, see [Projects](../)
 :::

-This article lists the various projects made for osu! by the [developers](/wiki/People/Developers) and the community that have been abandoned and are no longer available or do not work anymore.
+This article lists the various projects made for osu! by the [developers](/wiki/People/Developers) and the community that have since been abandoned and are no longer available or do not work anymore.

 <!-- lint ignore heading-increment -->